nikolay-turpitko/x-gae-dep/README.md

 - setup a `trap` to move them back after deployment;
 - setup `$GOPATH` for `gcloud app deploy` so that it contain temporary dir(s) with vendored dependencies;
-- execute `gcloud app deploy`, directories should be restored after script finished.
+- execute `gcloud app deploy`;
+- directories should be restored after script finished.

 See `./deploy` and `./appengine-env` scripts.
-For Mac OS X you may need to install `greadlink` with `brew install coreutils`.
+For scripts to work on Mac OS X you may need to install `greadlink` with `brew install coreutils`.

 # Links to the test app